epfl-ada/ada-2022-project-adamantiumforgers/README.md

 The goal of this data story would be to analyse the differents ineraction between the communites on youtube.
 Does they share a commun interest?
 ## Aditional dataset
+As depicted by wikipedia:

-[AllSides][4] is an American company that assesses the political bias of prominent media outlets, and presents different versions of similar news stories from sources of the political right, left, and center, in a mission to show readers news outside their filter bubble.
+"[AllSides][4] is an American company that assesses the political bias of prominent media outlets, and presents different versions of similar news stories from sources of the political right, left, and center, in a mission to show readers news outside their filter bubble.
 Focusing on online publications, it has rated over 800 sources on a five-point scale: Left, Leans left, Center, Leans right, and Right.
 Each source is ranked by unpaid volunteer editors, overseen by two staff members holding political biases different from each other.
 These crowd-sourced reviews are augmented by editorial reviews performed by staff members.
 Reassessments may be made based on like button results from community feedback.
-AllSides uses these rankings to produce [media bias][3] charts listing popular sources.
+AllSides uses these rankings to produce [media bias][3] charts listing popular sources."